RoaaM/Clustering_Credit_Card/README.md

 This dataset serves as a valuable resource for developing customer segmentation strategies in the realm of credit card marketing.
 It encapsulates the usage behavior of approximately 9,000 active credit card holders over the past 6 months, offering a customer-level view with 18 essential behavioral variables.
 Below is the Data Dictionary to help you understand the dataset:

 <ol>
-CUSTID: Unique identification for each credit card holder (Categorical) <br>
+CUSTID: Unique identification for each credit card holder (Categorical)

 BALANCE: The remaining balance in the user's account for making purchases